MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-ip-web-service.md

 ## **Example Python Script**

 Here is a Python script, tested with Python 3.6.3 on Windows 10, that you can run to see if there are actions you need to take for updated data.
 This script checks the version number for the Office 365 Worldwide instance endpoints.
-When there is a change, it downloads the endpoints and filters for the &quot;Allow&quot; and &quot;Optimize&quot; category endpoints.
+When there is a change, it downloads the endpoints and filters for the _Allow_ and _Optimize_ category endpoints.
 It also uses a unique ClientRequestId across multiple calls and saves the latest version found in a temporary file.
 You should call this script once an hour to check for a version update.

 ```python
 import json